google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/inuktut_syllabics/content.md

 ## Endnotes

-**1** Janet Tamalik McGrath—an Inuktut language consultant familiar with the range of Inuktut dialects of Canada– notes (in email correspondence with the author) that “ICI Nunavut uses a combo of ᓐ + ᒡ (ᖕ) and Nunavik uses what we call iggaannguak (little eye glasses, i.e. two little circles) … For me, I just use the Nunavut ICI keyboard and when reading Nunavik material, I understand it fine and don’t think about style.”
+<a id="1" href="#back-1">1.</a> Janet Tamalik McGrath—an Inuktut language consultant familiar with the range of Inuktut dialects of Canada– notes (in email correspondence with the author) that “ICI Nunavut uses a combo of ᓐ + ᒡ (ᖕ) and Nunavik uses what we call iggaannguak (little eye glasses, i.e. two little circles) … For me, I just use the Nunavut ICI keyboard and when reading Nunavik material, I understand it fine and don’t think about style.”

 ### Works sourced

-Base of map vector artwork designed by Freepik, accessed 7 May 2020, https://www.freepik.com/free-photos-vectors/travel
+Base of map vector artwork designed by [Freepik](https://www.freepik.com/free-photos-vectors/travel), accessed 7 May 2020.

 James Evans, *Swampy Cree Hymn book (ᓇᑲᒧᐏᓇ ᐅᒪᐢᑮᑯᐘ ᐅᑎᑘᐏᓂᐘᐤ)*.
 Norway House, 1841.
 Image from the James Evans Fonds, University of Victoria library, University of Toronto